 - Medium grade vermiculite can be used directly for root cuttings.
 Just water thoroughly and insert the cutting up to the node.

 - Use vermiculite alone or mixed with soil or peat for seed germination.
 This will allow seeds to germinate more rapidly.
-If vermiculite is used without soil, feed the seedlings a weak fertilizer solution (1 tablespoon of soluble per 1 gallon of water) once the first leaves appear.
+If vermiculite is used without soil, feed the seedlings a weak fertilizer solution of 1 tablespoon (15 mL.) of soluble fertilizer per 1 gallon (4 L.) of water once the first leaves appear.
 Damping off is thwarted since vermiculite is sterile and the seedlings are easily removed without damage to the roots.

-- To transplant using vermiculite, dig a hole that is 6 inches larger than the plants roots.
+- To transplant using vermiculite, dig a hole 6 inches (15 cm.) larger than the plants roots.
 Fill in with a mix of vermiculite and the removed topsoil.
-Again, this allows for root spread, provides moisture control and protects the roots from drying out due to sun or wind.
-Three inches of vermiculite can also be used as mulch around shrubs and other garden plants like roses, dahlias, tomatoes.
+Again, this allows for root spread, provides moisture control, and protects the roots from drying out due to sun or wind.
+3 inches (8 cm.) of vermiculite can also be used as mulch around shrubs and other garden plants like roses, dahlias, and tomatoes.

 - Place bulbs or root crops in a container and pour the vermiculite around them.
 The sponge-like quality of the vermiculite will absorb any excess moisture and prevent rot or mildew while protecting them from temperature fluxes.

 - Even newly seeded lawns can benefit from an application of vermiculite.
-Mix 3 cubic feet of vermiculite per 100 square feet, seed, then cover the entire area with ¼ inch of vermiculite.
+Mix 3 cubic feet (.08 cubic meter) of vermiculite per 100 square feet (9 square meters), seed, then cover the entire area with ¼ inch (6 mm.) of vermiculite.
 Water in with a fine spray.
 The vermiculite will hasten germination and increase the number of seeds that germinate while maintaining moisture and protecting from drying and heat.

 - Lastly, vermiculite can be used when arranging flowers.
-Fill the container with vermiculite, thoroughly saturate with water, pour off the excess and arrange the flowers.
-This eliminates the need to change the water, eliminates spills and keeps blooms fresh for day.
-Just be sure to use horticultural vermiculite and not that sold for house insulation — it is treated to repel water!
+Fill the container with vermiculite, thoroughly saturate with water, pour off the excess, and arrange the flowers.
+This eliminates the need to change the water, eliminates spills, and keeps blooms fresh for days.
+Just be sure to use horticultural vermiculite and not that sold for house insulation-- it is treated to repel water!